AFLplusplus/AFLplusplus/utils/autodict_ql/readme.md

 `litool.ql` extracts Magic numbers as Hexadecimal format.

-`strtool.ql` extracts strings with uses of a regex and dataflow concept to capture the string comparison functions. if strcmp is rewritten in a project as Mystrcmp or something like strmycmp, then this script can catch the arguments and these are valuable tokens.
+`strtool.ql` extracts strings with uses of a regex and dataflow concept to capture the string comparison functions.
+If `strcmp` is rewritten in a project as Mystrcmp or something like strmycmp, then this script can catch the arguments and these are valuable tokens.

 You can write other CodeQL scripts to extract possible effective tokens if you think they can be useful.

 ## Usage

-Before proceed to installation make sure that you have the following packages by installing them :
+Before you proceed to installation make sure that you have the following packages by installing them :
 ```shell
 sudo apt install build-essential libtool-bin python3-dev python3 automake git vim wget -y
 ```
 The usage of Autodict-QL is pretty easy.
-But let's describe it as :
+But let's describe it as:

 1. First of all, you need to have CodeQL installed on the system. we make this possible with `build-codeql.sh` bash script.
 This script will install CodeQL completety and will set the required environment variables for your system.
 Do the following :